folsomcp/specpolFlow/docs-jb/index.md

 To acknowledge the use of `SpecpolFLow` in publications (or talks, research results, etc.), please cite
 &nbsp;&nbsp;&nbsp;[SpecpolFlow: a new software package for spectropolarimetry using Python.](https://arxiv.org/abs/2505.18476) Folsom, Erba, et al. (2025) Journal of Open Source Software (in review).

-Individual components of `SpecpolFLow` can be referenced as follows:
+Individual components of `SpecpolFLow` should be cited using the paper above, and can also be directly referenced as follows:
 &nbsp;&nbsp;&nbsp;LSDpy: The GitHub repository for LSDpy is available at https://github.com/folsomcp/LSDpy.
 &nbsp;&nbsp;&nbsp;normPlot: The GitHub repository for normPlot is available at https://github.com/folsomcp/normPlot.